OSGeo/gdal/doc/source/drivers/vector/odbc.rst

 Dataset open options
 --------------------

+-  .. oo:: LIST_ALL_TABLES
+      :choices: YES, NO

--  **LIST_ALL_TABLES**\ =YES/NO: This may be "YES" to force all tables, including system and internal tables (such as the MSys* tables) to be listed (since GDAL 3.4).
+      This may be "YES" to force all tables, including system and internal tables (such as the MSys* tables) to be listed (since GDAL 3.4).
       Applies to Microsoft Access Databases only.
 Note that the Windows Microsoft Access ODBC Driver always strips out MSys tables, and accordingly these will not be returned on Windows platforms even if LIST_ALL_TABLES is set to YES.

 Driver capabilities
 -------------------